 FortiClient shares endpoint telemetry with Security Fabric and with release 6.0 FortiOS & FortiAnalyzer leverage this telemetry intelligence to identify Indicators of Compromise (IoC).

 By utilizing the automation capabilities of FortiClient administrators can set policies to automatically quarantine suspicious or compromised endpoints in order to contain incidents and stem outbreaks.

-As a next-generation endpoint protection solution, FortiClient helps connect endpoints to FortiSandbox, which uses behaviour-based analysis to automatically analyze in real-time all files downloaded to FortiClient endpoints.
-Millions of FortiClient and FortiSandbox users worldwide share information about known and unknown, malware with cloud-based FortiGuard.
+As a next-generation endpoint protection solution, FortiClient helps connect endpoints to FortiSandbox Cloud, which uses behaviour-based analysis to automatically analyze in real-time all files downloaded to FortiClient endpoints.
+Millions of FortiClient and FortiSandbox users worldwide share information about known and unknown malware with cloud-based FortiGuard.
 FortiGuard automatically shares the intelligence with other FortiSandbox units and FortiClient endpoints to prevent attacks from known and unknown malware.
-By integrating with FortiSandbox and cloud-based FortiGuard Global Threat Intelligence, FortiClient automatically detects and prevents zero-day, advanced malware and known threats.
+By integrating with FortiSandbox Cloud and cloud-based FortiGuard Global Threat Intelligence, FortiClient automatically detects and prevents zero-day, advanced malware and known threats.